fizzed/ninja-rocker/README.md

 It's best to place your templates in the `views` folder of your application with a suffix of `.rocker.html`.

-## Demo

-There is a Ninja app in the `demo` folder that demonstrates all the functionality this module provides and it's a simple way to see how it works.
-Run the following in your shell (from the root project directory, not in `demo`):

-    mvn -Pninja-run test

-Once running, point your browser to http://localhost:8080/

 ## Ninja variable